raine/taim/README.md

 Returns a decorated version of a function that when invoked, measures and prints the execution time of the function.

-If the function returns a Promise, it will instead measure time until the promise is resolved.
+If the function returns a Promise, it will instead measure the time until the promise is resolved.

 You can optionally pass a label that will shown in the output.